 How do we select animals to place with you?

 We use evaluation tools to help match up the animals personality and needs with your lifestyle and home environment.
 Not all our animals are eligible for foster.
-Once you have completed training, you will get an email twice a month with a list of animals that we need fosters for.
-Please follow the instructions in the email to schedule a pick up time.
+Kitten fosters are contacted on an as needed basis.
+Dog fosters are encouraged to have a discussion with our foster coordinator to find the best fit.

 What do I need to buy?